mottosso/Qt.py/DOCKER.md

 - No commit SHA can be newer than the commit SHA from PySide2
 - No binding's commit SHA can be older than their respective Qt commit SHA
-- Cmake should probably not be newer than any of the binding sources

 Other noteworthy things: